 Dentures in Long Beach, CA

 A denture is a removable replacement for missing teeth and adjacent tissues.
-It is made of acrylic resin, sometimes in combination with various metals.
+It is made of acrylic resin, sometimes in combination with

 Types of dentures